Directors

 Director, Department of Protein Evolution

 Molecular biologist Andrei Lupas is Director of the Department Protein Evolution.
 Born in Bucharest/Romania, he finished his studies at Princeton University with a PhD in 1991.
 In 1992 he joined the Max Planck Institute for Biochemistry in Martinsried near Munich as a researcher.
-In 2001 he became Director at the former Max Planck Institute for Developmental Biology, now Max Planck Institute for Biology Tübingen.
+In 2001 he was appointed Director at the Max Planck Institute for Biology Tübingen.

 Ralf J. SommerDirector, Department of Integrative Evolutionary Biology